Société des bains de mer de Monaco

-The Société des Bains de Mer (SBM; Society of Sea Baths), officially the Société Anonyme des Bains de Mer et du Cercle des Étrangers à Monaco (/fr/; Society of Sea Baths and of the Circle of Foreigners in Monaco), is a publicly traded company registered in the Principality of Monaco.
+The Société des bains de mer (/fr/; SBM) (Note: Officially the Société anonyme des bains de mer et du cercle des étrangers à Monaco (/fr/), Corporation of Sea Baths and of the Circle of Foreigners in Monaco.) is a publicly traded company registered in the Principality of Monaco.
 SBM owns and manages the Monte Carlo Casino, the Opéra de Monte-Carlo and the Hôtel de Paris in Monte Carlo.